Battle of Young's House

-The Battle of Young's House was a skirmish fought outside New York City between British and American forces on February 3, 1780 during the American Revolutionary War.
+The Battle of Young's House (also known as the Battle of Young's Corners, Affair at Youngs House, and Action at Youngs Corners) was a skirmish fought outside New York City between British and American forces on February 3, 1780, during the American Revolutionary War.
 A British force attacked and destroyed a Continental Army outpost in Westchester County, New York.

 Background

-Following the British Army's successful occupation of New York City in 1776, the second year of the American Revolutionary War, the areas surrounding the city that were between the American and British lines became a no man's land.
-These areas, which included Westchester County, New York and Greenwich, Connecticut, were frequently the site of raiding actions between the combatants.
-At the end of 1779 this no man's land included Tarrytown and White Plains.
+Following the British Army's successful occupation of New York City in 1776, the second year of the American Revolutionary War, the areas north of the city that were between the American and British lines became a no-man's land known as the Neutral Ground.
+These areas, which included Westchester County, New York, and Greenwich, Connecticut, were frequently the site of raiding actions between the combatants.
+At the end of 1779, this no man's land included Tarrytown and White Plains.
 The American lines were not far north of this area, extending into Mount Pleasant.
+An outpost at a road intersection called the Four Corners (in the present-day hamlet of Valhalla, New York) occupied particularly advantageous ground, and its occupation was more than once disputed.

+The outpost was on the property of Joseph Youngs, a local landowner and Patriot, who was a member of the New York Committee of Safety; his son, Samuel, was a Westchester militiaman and local guide for the Continental Army.
+Joseph was a pre-war tenant farmer of Frederick Philipse III, the last lord of Philipsburg Manor.

-An outpost at Four Corners (in the present-day Thornwood section of Mount Pleasant) occupied particularly advantageous ground, and its occupation was more than once disputed.
-The outpost was on the property of Joseph Young, a local landowner; his house and barns were occupied by Continental Army troops beginning in August 1776.
-In December 1778 a British raid captured the small garrison posted there.
+Youngs' house and barns at Four Corners were occupied by Continental Army troops beginning in August 1776.
+In December 1778, a British raid captured the small garrison posted there.
 They burned a barn but did not occupy the post, and it was promptly reoccupied by Continental Army troops in early 1779.